 is now provided to the public free of charge.

 The AKF is completely self- funded and does not take one dollar from any level of Government.
 This gives the AKF an incredibly free voice for the Koala and for the protection of its habitat.

 Long term partnerships are crucial to the AKF’

 s success.
 For example, Koala Beach Estate

-, a residential estate situated on the New South Wales coast, is the result of an 20-year partnership with the Ray Group (a developer).
+, a residential estate situated on the New South Wales coast, is the result of a 20-year partnership with the Ray Group (a property developer).
 As well as koala-friendly measures, the Koala Beach incorporates 260 hectares of habitat protected in perpetuity.

 In 2012, the Koala was listed as 'vulnerable to extinction', under Australian Law – the EPBC Act.
 This was the result of endless lobbying by the AKF and its team.
 A Senate Inquiry lead the way and our CEO, Deborah Tabart OAM sat through each Senate hearing, overviewed approximately 100 submissions and the resultant report was a damning indictment on Australia’s inability to protect its precious icon, the Koala.

 Sadly, since that listing, the protection afforded to the Koala under that legislation appears to be, being watered down and the AKF

 , similar to a Bald Eagle Act (enacted in 1942), and is working towards this being implemented into Australia law.

 will be the supporters who encourage all levels of Government to support the Koala Protection Act.